 ABOUT THE EDITORS

 BRIAR LAWRY has worked in the New Zealand book industry for a decade, as a bookseller, reviewer and editor.
 She has studied publishing at Whitireia, English at the University of Auckland and te ao Māori at AUT.
 She was born and lives in Tāmaki Makaurau/Auckland, with some formative years spent in Te Whanganui-a-Tara/Wellington.
 By day she is a bookseller at little Unity in Auckland.
+She was a judge of the New Zealand Book Awards for Children and Young Adults in 2020.

 IN THE MEDIA